Factorgaddhio/sensible-deconstruction/README.md

 This allows all selected buildings to be deconstructed by construction bots.

-Use Shift-Ctrl-D to enable the newly introduced sensible deconstruction planner.
+Use Ctrl-Shift-D to enable the newly introduced sensible deconstruction planner.

 ALPHA-version - Additional testing and feedback appreciated.